-Beginning in August 2015, Halifax Harbour Bridges (HHB) will undertake an 18-month, $150-million project to re-deck the suspended spans of the Macdonald Bridge.This significant technical achievement has been dubbed The Big Lift, and it is only the second time in history the suspended spans of a bridge have been replaced at night and in use during the day.
+In August 2015, Halifax Harbour Bridges (HHB) Began an 18-month, $150-million project to re-deck the suspended spans of the Macdonald Bridge.This significant technical achievement has been dubbed The Big Lift, and it is only the second time in history the suspended spans of a bridge have been replaced at night while in use during the day.
 The impact will be significant—up to 48,000 vehicles, 700 cyclists and 750 pedestrians cross the Bridge every day.

 The purpose of this research is threefold: